-Munger, Tolles & Olson has been counsel to major corporations in their most sensitive antitrust matters, as well as counsel to smaller entities that need guidance in structuring their activities to minimize the risk of challenge under federal and state competition laws.
-Our clients in antitrust matters include major entertainment companies, oil corporations, technology firms, and one of the nation’s most prominent pharmaceutical companies.
-Our lawyers handle class actions, business-to-business disputes, multi-jurisdictional proceedings, government investigations and Federal Trade Commission proceedings and counsel clients on all aspects of antitrust concerns in corporate transactions.
-We also frequently handle major matters at the intersection of antitrust and patent laws.
+Munger, Tolles & Olson has been counsel to the nation’s leading corporations in their most sensitive antitrust matters, as well as smaller entities that need guidance in structuring their activities to minimize risk under federal and state competition laws.
+Our clients in antitrust matters operate in a range of industries including technology, media and entertainment, oil, pharmaceutical and retail.
+Our lawyers represent clients in class actions, business-to-business disputes, multi-jurisdictional proceedings, government investigations and Federal Trade Commission (FTC) proceedings.
+We also frequently advise on complex matters at the intersection of antitrust and intellectual property laws.

-We have represented businesses in cases alleging price-fixing, monopolization in standard-setting, Robinson-Patman violations, resale price maintenance, bundled discounting, tying, refusals to deal, and other forms of alleged antitrust violations.
-Many of these cases resulted in favorable summary judgments, jury verdicts, and appellate court opinions establishing important principles of antitrust law.
+We have represented businesses in cases alleging price-fixing, monopolization in standard-setting and other contexts, Robinson-Patman violations, resale price maintenance, bundled discounting, tying, refusals to deal and other forms of alleged antitrust violations.
+Many of these cases resulted in our clients receiving favorable summary judgments, jury verdicts and appellate court opinions establishing important principles of antitrust law.

-We are proud to count among our antitrust lawyers Glenn D. Pomerantz, who was tapped in 2011 by the U.S. Department of Justice to serve as co-lead trial counsel in its antitrust case against the AT&T Inc./T-Mobile USA Inc. merger.
-The merger was abandoned later in the year.
+We are proud to count among our antitrust lawyers Glenn D. Pomerantz, who was tapped in 2011 by the U.S. Department of Justice to serve as co-lead trial counsel in its antitrust case challenging the proposed AT&T Inc./T-Mobile USA Inc. merger.
+The merger was abandoned shortly thereafter.